mauriziocescon/myws/README.md

 # Myws

-This repo showcases a possible way of achieving standard angular routing capabilities in a micro frontend architecture with angular.
+This repo showcases a possible way of achieving (more or less) standard angular routing capabilities in a micro frontend architecture.
 The setup is the following:

 - a `host` (shell) loading the various parts of the application,
 - 3 "sections" (`mf1`, `mf2`, `mf3`) available at the urls: